 The Bristol String Quartet

-The Bristol String Quartet was formed in 2007, and since then has provided music for in excess of 1700 weddings, celebrations and corporate events across the South-West and beyond.
+The Bristol String Quartet was formed in 2007, and since then has provided music for in excess of 3000 weddings, celebrations and corporate events across the South-West and beyond.
 Our professional players have years of experience playing for all types of events from weddings and corporate functions, through to backing bands and stage shows.
-Please read more about our player's experience below.
+Please read more about our players' experience below.

-Andrew is also the owner of JPB Music, a conductor of Weston Youth Orchestra , a trustee of Weston Education Trust and a co-ordinator of the Weston Festival of Music and Drama.
+Andrew is also the owner of JPB Music, owner of Swift Strings, and a trustee of Weston Education Trust.

 Tamsin studied at the Royal Welsh College of Music with Peter Hanson and Iwona Boesche, and in Australia with Elizabeth Holliwell.
 Whilst studying Tamsin led the Bute String Quartet and played with the BBC National Orchestra of Wales on a placement scheme for two years.
 Since graduating she has freelanced for many orchestras, including: British Sinfonietta, Orchestra West, Ensemble Inspirita, The Bristol Orchestra (leader), Clevedon Chamber Orchestra (leader), Dartington Festival Orchestra and numerous theatre orchestras.
 She also teaches at many schools across Somerset and for the Guildhall School of Music and Drama (Centre for Young Musicians, Taunton).

 Richard studied at Trinity College of Music, London and graduated with an honours degree in 1998.

 As a player, Richard has toured extensively, playing in many of the major concert venues in Europe as well as the U.S.A. and Japan.
 He has also recorded in a variety of styles (classical, jazz, metal...!) for a number of different labels, and for many corporate videos, adverts and independent films.